maple-fans/ValidGen-Release/README.md

 ![Config1](figure/11.png)

-*Input the OPENAI API key and the host and port (just use the defaults "127.0.0.1" and "27008"), and then click "Apply and Close."
+*Input the OPENAI API key and the host and port (use the defaults "127.0.0.1" and "27008"), and then click "Apply and Close."

 ![Config2](figure/12.png)